sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 **False Positive**: The scanner finds some vulnerabilities and alerts.
 Actual case is the website is not prone to attacks the scanner found. <font color='green'>The site is safe.</font> _This is an annoying alert as it eats away precious time of the security analyst to verify the vulnerabilities._

-**False Negative**: The scanner does not finds any vulnerabilities and alerts no attacks found.
+**False Negative**: The scanner does not find any vulnerabilities and alerts no attacks found.
 Actual case is the website is prone to vulnerabilities. <font color='red'>The site is unsafe.</font> This is a critical situtation as the scanner was not able to find out the vulnerabilities.

 **True Positive**: The scanner finds vulnerabilities and alerts.
 Actual case is the website is prone to vulnerabilities. _Expected behavior of an automated scanner._